dudo/dudo/README.md

 - [Federated GraphQL](https://www.apollographql.com/docs/federation/) consolidates GraphQL schemas, optimizing API organization and microservice communication.
 - [Events](https://en.wikipedia.org/wiki/Event-driven_architecture) foster service independence, boosting scalability and resiliency via asynchronous communication.

 Tangentially, an essential part of our job is knowing when to buy versus build.
-When services are small and have a singular purpose, there's often a SAAS solution.
-There's no sense in reinventing the wheel.
+When services are small and have a singular purpose, there's often a SaaS solution.
+There's no sense in reinventing the wheel, after all.

 ## Development Environment